adorsys/datasafe/datasafe-cli/README.md

     ```
     -u=peter -p=peter -sp=system profile create
     ```
 1. Add the url of minio with a new storagename.
-Notice that the bucket is at the end of the url.
+Notice that the bucket (*affe*) is at the end of the url.
     ```
-    -u=peter -p=peter -sp=system profile storage add -i my-minio -p http://localhost:9000/affe
+    -u=peter -p=peter -sp=system profile storage add -i my-minio -p http://localhost:9000/eu-central-1/affe/
     ```

 1. Add the accesskey and secretkey.
 It assumed, they are <code>simpleAcessKey</code> and <code>simpleSecretKey</code>.